wwwdotfriend/tomenet/README.md

 5. Update documentation when adding new features

 ### Getting Help

-If you encounter issues or have questions about the codebase, feel free to open an issue or reach out to me on discord at `internetfriend`!
+FOr any questions, comments, or concerns, feel free to open an issue or reach out to me on discord at `internetfriend`!